Provo–Orem–Lehi metropolitan area

-The Provo–Orem, UT Metropolitan Statistical Area, as defined by the United States Office of Management and Budget, is a metropolitan statistical area consisting of two counties in Utah, anchored by the cities of Provo and Orem.
+The Provo–Orem–Lehi, UT Metropolitan Statistical Area, as defined by the United States Office of Management and Budget, is a metropolitan statistical area (MSA) consisting of two counties in Utah, anchored by the cities of Provo, Orem, and Lehi.
 As of the 2020 census, the MSA had a population of 671,185.
+The MSA is a component of the Salt Lake City–Provo–Orem, UT-ID Combined Statistical Area.